5 Tips to Evaluate Team Performance

 Before delving into the evaluation processes, it is important to revisit the original goals of the project.
 By taking a step back, this allows you to be better informed and puts you in the right frame of mind to draw realistic conclusions.
 If you constantly have a view of the final outcomes in mind, your evaluation may be skewed.

 2. Interview each team member

 Evaluation interviews should be conducted in both a group environment as well as individually.
+Group interviews are harder to organise with social distancing rules and limited people allowed in rooms.
+Managers must arrange interviews that adhere to distancing rules, while still being able to gain the required information to provide insights.
 You may find that group members hold back their thoughts in the group interview setting therefore it is important to conduct both so comparisons can be made.
 Try to discover each group member’s feelings, how they thought the dynamics in the group worked, any of their concerns and what they felt worked well.
 This provides an opportunity for both the manager and the individual employee to provide constructive feedback in an informal setting.

 3. Listen carefully